patrick-hudson/cloudguy.me/_posts/2015-08-20-automated-amazon-ebs-snapshots.markdown

 layout: post
 title: 'Automated Amazon EBS Snapshots - Ubuntu 14.04 LTS'
 categories: Linux Python
-tags: AWS Ubuntu Cloud Linux Python
+tags: AWS EBS Ubuntu Cloud Linux Python
 excerpt: "Wouldn't it be cool if we could schedule EBS Snapshots with features like backup purging based on how old they are, or possibly target specific instances that are tagged"
 time: 20
 difficulty: "Intermediate"